Daljit Dhaliwal: Move to the United States

 Dhaliwal left London to work in Atlanta, Georgia, at CNN International and CNNfn.
 She became a temporary replacement newsreader on BBC World in November 2005 to substitute for Katty Kay who was on maternity leave.
 She had co-anchored primarily from WNET's studios on West 44th Street in Times Square, New York City, but usually reported from the BBC World News studios in Washington, D.C.

 After that she moved to Atlanta, Georgia, wooed there by CNN International and CNNfn to host Your World Today.
 Dhaliwal has also worked for the United Nations and UNICEF, hosting important conferences in New York City and The Hague, Netherlands.
 She continues to work for the United Nations, presenting UNTV's award-winning monthly newsmagazine 21st Century.

 For two seasons, Dhaliwal hosted Wide Angle from July 2006, but left to do her other shows and was replaced by reporter Aaron Brown.
 She hosted Foreign Exchange and Global Watch.
 Dhaliwal is currently a news presenter on Al-Jazeera English and ABC News Now, hosting a variety of programs for the digital network.

 Recognition

 In May 1999, she was named one of People Magazine's "50 Most Beautiful People in the World" and in August 1999, Esquire Magazine placed her on their "Women We Love" list.

 On 6 July 2000, after much anticipation on his part, David Letterman invited Dhaliwal to his show.
-Prior to her appearance, Letterman gushed, during his shows, at how beautiful he thought she was, took up the habit of chanting Daljit Dhaliwal, Daljit Dhaliwal every night, and would say how he will get his people to bring her to the show.
+Prior to her appearance, Letterman gushed during his shows about how beautiful he thought she was, took up the habit of chanting Daljit Dhaliwal, Daljit Dhaliwal every night, and would say how he would get his people to bring her to the show.